manishjajoriya/Moctale/README.md

 # Moctale for Android

-Moctale for Android is a native app written in Kotlin for Android devices.
-It allows users to access the [Moctale.in](https://www.moctale.in).
+Moctale for Android is a native Android application built with Kotlin.
+It enables users to seamlessly access and experience [Moctale.in](https://www.moctale.in) directly on their Android devices.
 > [!IMPORTANT]
 > This project is not affiliated with Moctale.in.
 > All rights to the original content belong to Moctale.